 - If you are member of a group (which is enabled for mail delivery to every member of the group) and send a message to the group, you will not receive this message into your mailbox.
 It will only be visible in your "Sent Items" folder.
 This is expected behavior.
-If you want the message to also be delivered to your mailbox, add your address to the To/Cc/Bcc field.
-You also have the option to view the message within the Group conversation list.
+To manage this behavior, follow steps outlined in Receive a copy of email you send to a group section below.

 - Before you can join a group, you need to find it.
 Fortunately, groups are open and discoverable by default.
 Both public and private groups have a group profile displayed in a card that includes the name, description, photo, alias, membership, and so on.
 If this group information is sensitive, you should look at other options instead of using a group.

-- Although you cannot participate in a private group that you are not a member of, anyone can send email to a private group and even receive replies from that private group.
+- Although you cannot participate in a private group that you are not a member of, by default, anyone with a UW-Madison Office 365 account can send a message/email to a private/public Group.

 - You have the ability to change a public group into a private group, or a private group into a public group.